top of page

 • Physical and mental health are interconnected.

 In addition to evidence-based psychotherapies, research shows that some of the most effective treatments for anxiety and depression focus on the interconnection between the physical body and mental health, or the mind-body connection.
-ScienceWorks is designed to provide clients with the option to augment their therapy by integrating these additional approaches, including partnering with prescribing providers to assist with medication management; walking, yoga, or other exercise-based programs; nutrition education; insomia treatment; and mindfulness and meditation.
+ScienceWorks is designed to provide clients with the option to augment their therapy by integrating these additional approaches, including partnering with prescribing providers to assist with medication management; walking; nutrition education; insomnia treatment; and mindfulness and meditation.

 • Neurodivergent, LGBTQ+, and culturally humble and affirming care is essential.